 The 2009 Kowa Seiki online catalog is geared toward supplying Japanese market repair shops, car and motorcycle, with lifts, wheel alignment equipment, air compressors, EGAs, and other heavy shop tools plus hand and diagnostic equipment.
 Very like Honda's tool catalog of the 1960s and 1970s, these hand tools are some of the best in the industry.
 The catalog however is in Flash, so can't be downloaded.
 Included in this catalog are the famous and historical t-handled screwdrivers, part numbers KL-1694, KL-1695, and KL-1696 for the #1, #2, and #3 Phillips sizes, respectfully.
 Gems, absolute gems.
 But can one get them, short of going to Japan?

 Update 2015: T-Handles are again available, and now you a number of choices.
-Among them are Motion Pro, whose t-handles are available from Amazon.
+Among them are Motion Pro, whose t-handles seem to be available from Amazon.
 Also, it seems Pro Circuit is importing the original high quality Kowa set in from Kowa Seiki Japan.
-This is ghe same set I own.
-Finally some Taiwanese companies have started duplicating the Kowa set, and these tools appear to be good quality for a good price.
-You can find these latter examples on my website.
+This is the same set I own.
+Finally some Taiwanese companies have started duplicating the Kowa set, and these tools appear to be good quality for a good price. .